Post

 24 days ago, @dotAge sent us a pull request on GitHub, which he/she claimed contains the original patch by paralleloeter.
 Both Ryan and I reviewed the pull request, and we could not accept it at that time.

 A few hours ago, I was finally passionate enough to continue working on this patch, as hacking on tab colors and resolving #124 have given me enough knowledge on how the strip was designed.
 So this time I could better control when this close button should appear.
-Interestingly, it should appears on active tabs, both focused and not focus, and inactive tabs, only when the tab is under mouse.
+Interestingly, it should appears on active tabs, both focused and not focused, and inactive tabs, only when the tab is under mouse cursor.
 The button also changes color when mouse is hovered.
 So totally we need to handle five different states.

 Dock Indicators (Updated: May 11)